Ways and Tips to Use Keywords to Rank High in Google

 Search engines have algorithms that penalize content that is stuffed with keywords.
-For example, the Google has the Hummingbird algorithm which looks for pages with high keyword density and ranks them deep down in the SERPs.
+For example, Google has the Hummingbird algorithm which looks for pages with high keyword density in order to rank them deep down in the SERPs.

 Bonus: Tips for Using Keywords to Rank High in Google

-- Use terms that have little competition but have high potential for bringing in high traffic.
+- Use terms that have little competition but have high potential for bringing in more traffic.

-- Understand competition for certain words by analyzing other websites that are using those words.
+- Understand competition for certain words by analyzing other websites that are using the same words.

 - Buy test traffic to determine how your main terms will perform.